dlt-science/science-notes/README.md

 jupyter-book build blogs/ --builder pdfhtml
 ```

-This command times out , so you'll need to override the timeout manually in the
+This command times out, so you'll need to override the timeout manually in the
 file : `venv/lib/python3.11/site-packages/pyppeteer/page.py` by changing the line 134 to:
 `self._defaultNavigationTimeout = 3000000  # milliseconds`